 Looking for Land for Further Growth

-1969 Having added numerous plots and having undertaken different construction work, the opportunities for expansion at Grenzstraße in Solingen Ohligs are exhausted.
+1969 Having added numerous plots and having performed different construction works, the expansion capacities of Grenzstraße in Solingen Ohligs are exhausted.
 If the company is to expand any further, the site has to be changed.
 At first the plan is to buy a new plot at Schorberger Straße in Solingen in order to continue the expansion of the company that had been planned.
 However, shortly before signing the sales agreement, the city of Haan makes a better offer which is subsequently accepted.

 Move to Haan and Further Expansion